tomasmark79/DotNameCppFree/README.md

 ### CustomStrings NameSpace

 The template works with an external **customstrings.json** file, which can contain declared text strings and their foreign language variants.
-For simplicity, a simple parsing implementation is defined, and the example in DotNameLib.cpp interface shows how to work with accessing the content.
+For simplicity, a simple parsing implementation is defined, and the example in **DotNameUtils::JsonUtils::getCustomStringSign ()** method shows how to work with accessing the content.

 ### Logger Class